broskoski/arena-angular-starter/README.md

     python -m SimpleHTTPServer 8080

-Then simply visit http://localhost:8080 in your browser.
+Then, visit http://localhost:8080 in your browser.